 - To yourself addressed envelope with sufficient postage, used to return the certified documents.

-* In the unlikely event that no international birth certificate is available, spouses need to have the family register translated by a sworn translator, accredited by the Brazilian Consulate (applies to all translations).
-The Brazilian law requires that applicants provide proof from which parents they are descending and when and where they are born.
+* In the unlikely event that no international birth certificate is available, spouses need to have the family register translated by a sworn translator, accredited by the Brazilian Consulate (applies to all translations), all about brazilian consulate atlanta and the Brazilian law requirements that applicants provide proof from which parents they are descending and when and where they are born.
 Especially the applicants mother is of importance.